usnistgov/ndn-dpdk/iface/README.md

 * [EthFace](ethface/) communicates on Ethernet via DPDK ethdev.
 * [SocketFace](socketface/) communicates on Unix/TCP/UDP tunnels via Go sockets.

-Unit tests of this package are in [ifacetest](ifacetest/) subdirectory.

 ## Face System API

 In C, public APIs are defined in term of **FaceID**.